The International Baccalaureate (IB) Diploma:

 You will be asked to challenge your teachers in class and they will expect a very high degree of involvement from you.
 We expect you to do your very best, to learn for the love of learning and to focus on knowledge acquisition and critical thinking- not on your grades!
 This attitude has shown, during the past 16 years, to be an excellent way of ensuring that students develop outstanding intellectual capacities and, we continue to be among the top performing IB schools in Asia and prized students for universities around the world.

-UWC Project Based Diploma:
+UWC Project Based Certificate:

 Motivated students can also opt for the challenge of a UWC Project-Based Diploma, an innovative programme that allows you to choose a research project to pursue during your two years of study.